RhetTbull/osxphotos/docs/_sources/API_README.rst.txt

 :raw-html-m2r:`<a name="textdetection">Text Detection</a>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `PhotoInfo.detected_text() <#detected_text_method>`_ and the ``{detected_text}`` template will perform text detection on the photos in your library.
+The `PhotoInfo.detected_text() <#photoinfo_detected_text>`_ and the ``{detected_text}`` template will perform text detection on the photos in your library.
 Text detection is a slow process so to avoid unnecessary re-processing of photos, osxphotos will cache the results of the text detection process as an extended attribute on the photo image file.
 Extended attributes do not modify the actual file.
 The extended attribute is named ``osxphotos.metadata:detected_text`` and can be viewed using the built-in `xattr <https://ss64.com/osx/xattr.html>`_ command or my `osxmetadata <https://github.com/RhetTbull/osxmetadata>`_ tool.
 If you want to remove the cached attribute, you can do so with ``xattr`` as follows:

 ``find ~/Pictures/Photos\ Library.photoslibrary | xargs -I{} xattr -c osxphotos.metadata:detected_text '{}'``